Why choose NPC?

 The NPC Computer Information Systems (CIS) program is "competency based," ensuring that you graduate job-ready with the skills necessary for entry-level employment.
 Learn on state-of-the-art equipment in small class settings where you receive personal attention from highly trained and experienced CIS faculty members.

 Select from direct-to-work options like the Associate of Applied Science (AAS) degree and the Certificate of Applied Science (CAS).
-Both offer training in programming languages, graphics in multimedia, database management, information systems, Web design and Web development.
+Both offer training in programming languages, graphics in multimedia, information systems, Web design and Web development.
 In addition, the CIS program has developed a Certificate of Proficiency (CP) in Network and PC Support (preparation for the A+ and N+ certifications).

 - To see a complete list of CIS courses, go to the course finder and input CIS.